jgarciab/workshop_data_viz/README.md

 - Use the CRAP (contrast, repetition, alignment, proximity) principles of design
   - Contrast: Remove clutter and focus attention
 - Tell a story

+## Structure (Introduction)
+- Introduction
+- Part 1: Understanding the context
+- Part 2: Data visualization theory
+- Part 3: Design considerations
+- Part 4: Storytelling
+- Part 5: Programming

+## Structure (Advanced)
+- Introduction
+- Interactivity and where to use it
+- Recap of introduction
+- Storytelling